 Cherilyn has performed under the direction of several Broadway musical directors and choreographers including the incomparable Peter Howard (Chicago), Jack Lee (NYC Light Opera), Tom O’Horgan (Hair), Sheilah Vaughn Walker (Ragtime) and choreographer Grover Dale (Jesus Christ Superstar).

-She has also performed on stage with Metropolitan opera singer Sherrill Milnes, and Broadway-Hollywood stars Joel Grey, Alexis Smith, Ron Perlman, Kelly Bishop, Randy Graff, John LaMotta and more.
+She has also performed on stage with Metropolitan opera singer Sherrill Milnes, and Broadway-Hollywood stars Joel Grey, Alexis Smith, Ron Perlman, Kelly Bishop, Randy Graff, and John LaMotta.

 She has performed in industrials from NYC to San Francisco and recorded commercials and voice overs in major markets and overseas with the USO.